 - Leadership and Participation

-- Essay – Explain your education and career goals limited to one double spaced typed page
+- Essay – Explain your education and career goals in at least one double spaced typed page

 - Reference Evaluation Forms – Four required; Two will be completed by school personnel randomly selected by school officials and two are to be selected by the student from the community sent directly to the school

 Scholarship recipients are eligible to apply for a one-year renewal by meeting the following criteria: